Makktu/StarDrifter-2025/README.md

 Hit on a decent draft of the energy barrier - now got to integrate it into the game.
 (And make an actual game from these and any further parts.)

+### Wed 12 Feb 2025
+And another poor draft of the energy barrier.
+None yet have been right.

+### Thu 13 Feb 2025

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++